You must have administrator rights to access this feature.

 Webhooks are used to connect two different applications.
 When an event occurs in the first application, the first application serializes data about the event and sends it to a webhook URL that is exposed in the second application.
-Cartegraph is able to do outgoing webhooks, or the first application mentioned in the webhooks definition.
+Cartegraph is able to do both incoming and outgoing webhooks, or the first application mentioned in the webhooks definition.

 - Paste in the URL you want called in the other application.

 - Select the Record Source to indicate which Cartegraph record you want to send.